dorsett85/bill-split/README.md

 TODO

-1. Add api endpoints
+1. Api
    1. Endpoint for manual item creation
    2. Add persistent storage for access pins
    3. Get presigned url for uploading image directly to s3 from browser
 2. UI
+   1. Home page
+      1. move verify access page to modal on home page when a bill is submitted
-   1. Bill page
+   2. Bill page
       1. Add image magnifying glass or let users view a larger bill image to double-check the receipt.